diaz-sh/scholarship-disbursement-dapp/README.md

 ## 🧠 Key Features

 - ✅ Scholarship fund setup by administrators
 - 📝 Application submission by students
+- Smooth ux/ui for seamless integration
 - ✔️ Automated approval process based on predefined criteria
 - 💸 Smart contract-driven disbursement of funds
 - 🔍 Transparent tracking of funds and recipients on the blockchain